chocolatey/choco-wiki/How-To-Host-Feed.md

 ## Package Gallery
 This is like what Chocolatey.org (the community feed runs on).
 It is the most advanced, having both a file store for packages and a database for tracking all sorts of information.
-It supports:

- * Database for information
+**Advantages:**
+* Can deal with thousands of packages with no performance issues.
- * Package stores (like S3 and Azure blobs)
+* More package stores (like S3 and Azure blobs)
+* Permissions are by users
- *
+* Can have administrators.
+* Can take advantage of moderation.
+* Package statistics (download counts, etc)
+* A website to view package information.

+**Disadvantages:**
+* Speed of setup (can take longer than the rest).
+There are many moving parts to configure.
+* Requires Windows/IIS/SQL Server (hopefully with the proper licenses on each of those).